JHayhow/GapMinder-Project/About the GapMinder Project.md

 This is a short project comparing several variables all related to quality of human life.

-It mainly shows data wrangling skills.

-A short report of the wrangling process is included.
+It mainly shows data wrangling skills and some data exploration.
+Issues dealt with include dataset merging, dealing with missing values and visualizing data in 1-D in order to see the distributions of individual variables.

-A short report including some insights into the data is also included.
+A pdf copy is also provided as "GapMinder.pdf".